 Main research interests

-Our research group is interested in identifying the molecular mechanisms involved in the development of psychiatric disorders, particularly those with an onset in adolescence and early adulthood (i.e. schizophrenia, affective disorders, and ADHD).
+Our research group is interested in identifying the molecular mechanisms involved in the development of mental disorders, particularly those with an onset in adolescence and early adulthood (i.e. affectice disorders, schizophrenia, and ADHD).
 Our main focus are the synaptic mechanisms of the glutamatergic synapse with a particular interest on proteins and protein-protein interactions.
 The main target here is the protein network encompassing AMPA and NMDA receptors, their auxiliary subunits, as well as neuronal nitric oxide synthase (NOS-I) and its adapter protein (NOS1AP) and their interaction partners.
-In addition, we investigate the effect of environmental factors (e.g. stress, inflammation, drug abuse) on these molecular targets, and how environmental and genetic factors interact to cause psychiatric disorders.
+In addition, we investigate the effect of environmental factors (e.g. stress, inflammation) on these molecular targets, and how environmental and genetic factors interact to cause psychiatric disorders.
 By targeting these pathways, genetically and pharmacologically, we aim to identify the aetiology as well as novel treatment opportunities for these disorders.

 Watch this Instagram Reel from the Goethe University Career Service showing the average day in the life of our very own Melike Aydin (BSc student in 2023)